purescript/purescript-foldable-traversable/docs/Data.Foldable.md

   foldMap :: forall a m.
 (Monoid m) => (a -> m) -> f a -> m
 ```

+`Foldable` represents data structures which can be _folded_.

+- `foldr` folds a structure from the right
+- `foldl` folds a structure from the left
+- `foldMap` folds a structure by accumulating values in a `Monoid`

 ##### Instances
 ``` purescript
 instance foldableArray :: Foldable Array